alexmartin10/rugby-fields/docs/project_log.md

 High resolution, publicly available.
 Download of data for the Haute-Garonne departement for first exploration.
 Dataset at 7-zip format, divided in 8 directories.
 Each directory contains 1kmx1km squares of satellite images.
 The whole directory contains the images for a department.
 ![alt text](image.png)

+## 26/06/2026

+Creation of pipeline to pre-annotate data with bounding boxes thanks to coordinates gathered on OpenStreetMap.
+Installed rasterio to handle files georeferenced (.tif, raw data from IGN's database), geopandas to manipulate them (add bounding boxes etc...).